pkerspe/ESP-StepperMotor-Server/README.md

 ## Introduction

-This library started as a fork for the FlexyStepper library ([https://github.com/Stan-Reifel/FlexyStepper]).
+This library started as a fork for the [FlexyStepper library](https://github.com/Stan-Reifel/FlexyStepper).
 While the FlexyStepper Library is a general Arduino compatible library this fork has a focus on the ESP32 modules form Espressif.
 It also became much more than a modfied version of FlexyStepper but turned into a stand alone application to turn a regular ESP32 module into a stepper motor control server.
 Since these modules contain a WiFi module they are perfectly suited for web controlled stepper server and since they have enough memory and processing power they are ideal as low cost, low energy consumption standalone server component, that allows configuration and controlling of one to many stepper motor drivers with limit-switches and outputs (e.g. for Relays and LEDs).

 Once the ESP Stepper Motor Server has been uploaded to the ESP module, all further configuration and controlling can be done vie the web UI without the need to code another line in the Arduino or PlatformIO IDE.